 If a proposed patio or outdoor retail space does not comply with these criteria, all required permits must be obtained before installing any structure or operating the space.

 Contact firstname.lastname@example.org for any questions related to operating a patio or outdoor retail space on private property, including proposed structures.

-Outdoor patio heaters may be electric or propane (with max 20lb tank), located at least 3m (10ft) away from City tree branches, operated per the manufacturer’s directions and stored off the road right-of-way when not in use.
+Outdoor patio heaters may be electric or propane (with maximum 20lb tank), located at least 3 metres (10 feet) away from City tree branches, operated per the manufacturer’s directions and stored off the road right-of-way when not in use.

 All heaters intended for use inside a tent or shelter require City approval and may require additional permit(s).

-All patios and outdoor retail spaces that are located on private property must comply with Community Standards Bylaw 14600, specifically Sections 14, and 19-22.
+If you want to know more, about how all patios and outdoor retail spaces that are located on private property must comply with the Community Standards Bylaw 14600, see Sections 14, and 19-22.

 If you are proposing a temporary patio or outdoor retail space on public property (for example, sidewalk) or if your temporary patio or outdoor retail space may be on both private and public property, you have 3 options:

 You plan to set out tables and chairs only or a simple outdoor retail space, and you are able to maintain a 2 metre pedestrian space on the sidewalk.
 By choosing this option, you are permitted to set out your outdoor patio or retail space until November 1, 2021.